Set Operations

 - Use sets for membership testing: Much faster than lists for

-operations - Remove duplicates efficiently: Convert to set and back to list
+in operations - Remove duplicates efficiently: Convert to set and back to list

 - Use set operations: More readable than manual loops for common operations